Trust Management for Internet of Things: A Systematic Literature Review: Classification based on the used Methods

-Subhash et al. \cite{Subhash} proposed Power Trust.
-Power Trust assigns trust values to the nodes of the network based on the energy auditing.
-Using the energy auditing model, they calculate trust values of every node present in the network dynamically and predict the physical attacks and cyber-attacks.
-In order to detect the attacks, a deep learning model was trained with past data that contains normal and excessive energy consumption due to an attack.
-The model can predict both physical and cyber attacks.
-The experiments were performed in Cooja simulator and they were focused in the performance and the accuracy of the method.
+Subhash et al. \cite{Subhash} proposed the Power Trust.
+Power Trust assigns trust values to the nodes of the network based on energy auditing.
+Using the energy auditing model, they calculate the trust values of every node present in the network dynamically and predict physical and cyberattacks.
+To detect the attacks, a deep learning model was trained with past data that contains normal and excessive energy consumption due to an attack.
+The model can predict both physical and cyberattacks.
+The experiments were performed in the Cooja simulator, and they were focused on the performance and the accuracy of the method.
 The results were presented in diagrams.
+The authors do not state the threat model, and they do not give details about the deep learning model used.
+The method takes into account energy consumption, which is important in a resource-constrained environment.
+Finally, they also predict both physical and cyberattacks.

-Wen et al. \cite{Wen} proposed a method based on \cite{Abderrahim}, a cluster based scheme, where the nodes form communities of interest.
+Wen et al. \cite{Wen} proposed a method based on \cite{Abderrahim}, a cluster-based scheme, where the nodes form communities of interest.
 The whole network is governed by a SIOT server.
-In this work the trust is evaluated from both direct and indirect trust.
-They introduced a deep learning model to predict the trust value of the new nodes, in order to solve the cold start problem.
-The malicious nodes can perform BMA, BSA and OOA.
-The following experiments took place: accuracy with different number of malicious nodes, comparison with another model and adding a new node to the network.
+In this work, trust is evaluated from both direct and indirect trust.
+They introduced a deep learning model to predict the trust value of the new nodes to solve the cold-start problem.
+The malicious nodes can perform BMA, BSA, and OOA.
+The following experiments took place: accuracy with a different number of malicious nodes, comparison with another model, and adding a new node to the network.
 The final results were presented in diagrams.
+The main limitation of the approach is that the threat model is limited to a set of trust-related attacks.
+On the other side, the approach deals with the cold-start problem, an important issue for newcomers in a network.